vanderlyle/arch-install-laptop/post-install-manual.md

     amixer set -q Master 1+
     ```
     > -q
     > Quiet mode.
-Do not show results of changes
+Do not show results of changes.
     > -R
     > Use the raw value for evaluating the percentage representation.
 This is the default mode.
     > -M